Veterans small business insurance and resources

 Examples of business structures include:

 - Limited liability companies (LLCs), which are ideal structures for individuals who want to protect their personal assets while operating a business.
-It's great for solo business owners and those who plan to hire employees.
+They're great for solo business owners and those who plan to hire employees.

 - Sole proprietorships for single-person business entities, such as carpenters, house cleaners, and IT consultants.